-One of the most common FAQs we get is 'what is a good Net Promoter Score?'
+One of the most common FAQs we get is 'What is a good Net Promoter Score (NPS)?'

 In this article, we'll share four approaches you can use to determine if your score is good or not.
 And we'll recommend what really matters when it comes to driving customer retention.

 💡 Takeaway: It matters less what your score is, and more what you do with that information.
 For example, if you know a high-value customer is an NPS Detractor then you know the relationship needs your immediate attention.

 NPS is calculated by asking customers a single question: